mizutanilab/MCTrace/README.md

 will be released since this program is still under development.
 Source codes are not available at present.

 <UL>
+<li>v3.4.0 (built 1 Apr 2016).
+Many functions including those for using left-hand mouse were implemented since the last release.</li>
 <li>v3.2.8 (built 27 May 2013). x64 platform is now supported.
 Functions for crystallographic analysis were disabled and not supported from this release.</li>
 <li>v2.2.1 (relesed 6 Dec 2010).
 Graphics are accelerated with DirectX libraries.
 Functions for microtomographic analysis were thoroughly updated.</li>
 <li>v2.0.2 (released 9 Jun 2009).
 Functions for tomographic analysis were implemented.</li>